For Faculty Reporting an Infraction

 Once you have reported the suspected infraction, submit the material that led you to suspect an infraction (e.g. paper, exam, homework.) to the Honor Board Chair, c/o the Dean of the College.
 If the issue is plagiarism, include the sources for the work in question so that the AHB can understand the extent of the infraction.

-In the case of anomalous and identical or very similar answers on an exam a sampling of comparable answers written by other students may be useful to the Board.
+In the case of anomalous and identical or very similar answers on an exam a sampling of comparable answers written by other students will be useful to the Board.
 Make copies of everything you submit.

 Do not grade the assignment or give the student a final grade in the course until the issue has been resolved by the AHB.